qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

 The objective of the FMEA is to show that the risk of systematic faults is reduced to an acceptable level.
 This shall be done by showing that systematic faults can be excluded by a full test coverage.
 Or, if this is not possible, that the systematic faults are mitigated by a sufficient mitigation.
 Cascading failures are also considered in the FMEA and not in the DFA.
-It's because a ASIL decomposition is not applicable at S-CORE.
+It's because a ASIL decomposition is not foreseen.

 Inputs
 ******